 To size your paddle, sit on a chair with back straight (your legs don't factor in how tall you sit in the boat).
 Place the paddle with grip down on the chair between your legs.
 The throat of the paddle (where the shaft meets the blade) should come to about the middle of your forehead, or approximately 6" above your chin.
 An inch or two longer or shorter doesn't matter too much.

 Sitting on a chair as above, the throat of the paddle should come to about eye level.
-Your bent shaft paddle length is often about 4 inches shorter than your straight shaft length.
+Note: your overall bent shaft paddle length is often about 4 inches shorter than your straight shaft length.
 For example if you use a 54" straight shaft paddle, you'd use a bent shaft paddle around 50".

-Sitting on a chair again, the throat of the paddle (the joint between shaft and blade for ZRE carbon paddles) should come to about the bridge of your nose for C2 paddling.
+Sitting on a chair again, the throat of the paddle (the joint between shaft and blade for ZRE carbon paddles) should come to the tip of your nose for C2 paddling.
 A C1 paddle should be about an inch-and-a-half longer.

 There are a lot of differing opinions on how to correctly size whitewater canoe paddles.
 Factors include whether you paddle with your lower hand above the gunwale, how high/low you sit in the boat, whether you are on a seat or saddle, whether you are paddling solo or tandem...